 Working citizens all over the world are being encouraged to work from home in a bid to slow down the spread of COVID-19.
 And because the coronavirus is already in our communities- in our streets and offices, the best an employer can do to keep their employees safe and healthy is to close down physical offices and set up remote-working structures.

 While remote working is a necessity now, it creates a new set of challenges for the corporate world, especially for the many businesses that will be adopting it for the first time.
 There isn’t even enough time to experiment and prepare.
-This article is for student entrepreneurs, start-ups and such.
+This article is for such managers.
 We will explore 6 tips for supporting, staying connected, and managing your newly established remote workforce during coronavirus.

 At first, some remote workers will feel disconnected from their departments, company, and even their own careers.
 That can lower their productivity and engagement.
 As their manager, you need to create avenues through which colleagues can maintain personal interactions, just like they do at the office.
 There are tons of online social activities that you can all engage in, e.g. online trivia games or lunchtime group video chats.
 Any authentic and fun idea that’d bring your team together is fine.